 A variety of metabolomics training and education resources are now available from members of the Metabolomics program consortium online at the Metabolomics Workbench.

-Training media includes Tutorials, Videocasts, and Workshop Materials that span a general metabolomics introduction to advanced metabolomics techniques and technologies.
+Training media includes Tutorials, Videocasts, Online Courses, and Workshop Materials that span a general metabolomics introduction to advanced metabolomics techniques and technologies.

 This R25 grant program supports the development of innovative courses or workshops to educate students and investigators who wish to receive training in the field of metabolomics.
 The ultimate goal of these programs is to prepare investigators to advance the use of metabolomics in translational research and to support highly interdisciplinary teams that are conducting metabolomic studies.